the16thpythonist/ufotest/docs/ci.rst

 *programmer device* for the fpga module, which has to be connected at all times to be able to flash the new versions of the software to the device:

-TODO: Include a link to the actual programmer which is being used at the moment.

 Another important requirement is for the host machine, which will act as this test station, to have a public *hostname*.
 Ultimately, the machine will be acting as a server which accepts requests from the version control system whenever a change in the source code occurs.
 As such a server, the machine has to be in scope for the version control system to